Check our calendar for upcoming meetings associated with our programs.

 at the Creekside Fairway Room

 TGWD meets for cocktails and conversation in the Creekside Fairway Room.
 Drinks are $5.
-At 4:50 p.m., if desired, we order early bird dinner from the Creekside Grill.
+At 4:50 p.m., if desired, we order early bird dinner from the Creekside Grill for $20 cash, which includes tax and tip.
 Reservations are required for both cocktails and for dinner.
 We often invite experts on different subjects to join us to speak informally and briefly and then lead a discussion and/or answer questions about their specific area of expertise.
 Please RSVP, including your name(s), the date of the event, and whether you will be ordering dinner.

 Film Series — Second Monday at 1 p.m. and 7 p.m. at Peacock Hall